 Introducing the Acute Chronic Workload Ratio

-The acute chronic workload ratio (ACWL) is a recognised tool used to calculate a person’s training volume and intensity.
+The acute chronic workload ratio (ACWR) is a recognised tool used to calculate a person’s training volume and intensity.
 Evidence from research suggests that poor training- load prescription and management is a major risk factor for injury therefore being able to flag up issues is a great tool to possibly reduce the risk of getting an injury.

-Introducing the ACWL
+Introducing the ACWR

 However, being able to control the volume and intensity by a simple equation can become a very useful tool to implement in an athlete’s life.
 The 10% rule has been another proposed solution for preventing injury during training blocks.
 This rule guides an athlete to increase their week to week workload volume by 10% however, unfortunately, this has it’s issues when your volume is low or high.